rockettheme/docs/Docs/wordpress/themes/flux/INDEX.md

 ---
 title: Flux
-description: Your Guide to Using the Flux Template for Joomla
+description: Your Guide to Using the Flux Theme for WordPress
-breadcrumb: /joomla:Joomla/!templates:Templates/!flux:Flux
+breadcrumb: /wordpress:WordPress/!themes:Themes/!flux:Flux

 ---